turjoc120/ProcrastiNope/README.md

 ## Features 💫

--   Block distracting websites during hackathons and coding sessions.
+-   Block distracting websites during and beat Procrastination.
 -   Create and manage a personalized blocklist of distracting sites.
 -   Receive hourly motivational notifications to boost productivity.
--   Easily enable or disable the hourly meme alarm feature.
+-   Easily enable or disable the hourly meme alarm .

 ## Tech Stack ⚒️